8.3 Labor Relations, Employee Voice, and Collective Action

 - Analyze grievances for patterns that reveal manager or policy problems.

 Employee voice is broader than union status.
-Employees need credible channels to raise concerns, ask questions, participate in improvement, and see leadership follow-through.
-If leaders collect feedback but never act, voice channels become performative and distrust grows.
+Employees need credible channels to raise concerns, ask questions, participate in improvement, and see follow-through.
+If leaders collect feedback but never act, voice channels become performative and distrust deepens.
 HR can support listening systems, response standards, and transparent updates about what will and will not change.

 Employees begin discussing union representation after repeated scheduling complaints.
 What should HR do first?